Vitols999/QMS-WIKI/DevelopingDocumentation.md

 * Use a header text only once on a page (i.e. headers on a page must be unique).
 * Don't use extra formatting in headers (images, emphasis, links, ...).
 * Don't use footnotes (not supported in GitHub Wiki).
+* Unordered lists should be labeled with `*` or `-` and not with another character.
+* Lists on the top level must have their label in the leftmost column (no indentation of the label).
 * Add a title to each link, i.e. in a link of the form (backslashes are added to avoid misinterpretation as link!)

          !\[text1\]\(some_url "text2")